 This page contains profiles of some of the awardees and their projects.
 Additional articles by and about past student awardees can be found in back issues of the Global Glimpses newsletter.
-You can also find a list of past and current awardees and research projects.
+You can also find lists of awardees and research projects by year (2001–2017).

 2014 awardee Christine Waigl earned a physics degree in her native Germany and lived in Paris and then London for 15 years before arriving in Alaska in 2011.
 Having worked in a variety of jobs, including teaching, web site production, and software development, Chris found herself looking for new challenges and “wanting to get back closer to my scientific roots.”
 She was hired as a research professional at UAF, started taking classes, and by fall 2012 was a full-time PhD student in Geophysics.

 Alaska has been a good fit for Chris.
 “I quite fell in love with the circumpolar North.
 It’s such a complex and interesting region, still relatively wild.
 What I particularly like is that you can’t live here without noticing that you live on a planet, part of the solar system.
 The seasons and meteorology strongly influence what you’ll have to deal with each day, and you can’t always predict what you’ll need.”
 She enjoys living in Fairbanks because it’s easy to meet people from many walks of life, origins, and lifestyles.
 “This was one of the main things I missed while living in London, where it is common to stay in groups that are relatively homogeneous, have similar social aspirations, work in similar jobs… I don't like that kind of artificial bubble life.”

 Chris feels strongly that we all have a responsibility to increase our understanding of how the world works and what our role in it is.
 “As scientists, there’s an ethical duty to reflect on our area of research and inquiry, including teaching and outreach, by taking a step back and looking at how it fits into the bigger picture of what we as humans do in our society.”